-$$\Sigma = \begin{pmatrix} \Sigma_1 & 0 & 0 \\ 0 & \Sigma_2 & 0 \\ 0 & 0 & \Sigma_3 \end{pmatrix},$$ where Σ_1 , Σ_2 , and Σ_3 are 1×1 , 1×1 and 3×3 symmetric positive definite matrices.
-This formulation allows students to have heterogeneous preferences for ELL programs (if applicable), for schools in the walk zone, and for distance, school performance, and school demographics.
 Because the log-likelihood function cannot be expressed in a closed form and is no longer globally concave, we fit the model by Markov Chain Monte Carlo (MCMC) methods.
 One difficulty with our specification is that there are 75 school effects.
 As far as we are aware, the state-of-the-art MCMC techniques for including fixed effects in mixed logit models, described in Train (2003), involve adding a layer of Gibbs sampling and simulating the conditional distribution of the fixed effects using the Random Walk Metropolis-Hasting algorithm.
 However, simulating a 75-dimensional distribution is prohibitively slow using Random Walk Metropolis.
-We therefore use Hamiltonian Monte Carlo (HMC), which incorporates the gradient of the log likelihood function, to quickly update the 75dimensional fixed effect (Neal, 2011).
+We therefore use Hamiltonian Monte Carlo (HMC), which incorporates the gradient of the log likelihood function, to quickly update the 75-dimensional fixed effect (Neal, 2011).
 We fit the model by using 1,000,000 iterations of MCMC sampling, throwing out the first half as burn-in.
 To check for convergence, we repeat the MCMC procedure six times with independent draws with random starting values.
 The results from the seven runs are nearly identical.
-Tables A1 and A2 report the estimated parameters and standard errors.
+Tables A.1 and A.2 report the estimated parameters and standard errors.
 Additional details on the MCMC procedure are in Appendix A.

-When simulating choices using the mixed MNL model, we first draw (δ, β, Σ) from the posterior distribution of the MCMC, then draw individual coefficients $\gamma_i \sim \mathcal{N}(0, \Sigma)$, and finally draw the idiosyncratic taste shocks ε{ij} .
+When simulating choices using the mixed MNL model, we first draw $(\delta, \beta, \Sigma)$ from the posterior distribution of the MCMC, then draw individual coefficients $\gamma_i \sim \mathcal{N}(0, \Sigma)$ , and finally draw the idiosyncratic taste shocks $\epsilon{ij}$ .

-3.3.3 Lexicographic Choice Model
+3.3.3.
+Lexicographic choice model

-When evaluating structural choice models, Nevo and Whinston (2010) emphasize the importance of comparing to an alternative.
-We therefore consider a model motivated by intuitive heuristics.
+When evaluating choice models, Nevo and Whinston (2010) emphasize the importance of comparing them to an alternative.
+We therefore consider a model motivated by intuitive heuristics, but one that requires no estimation.
+A model of this form is ad hoc, but it is motivated in part by a report from an individual consulting company commissioned by BPS when the initial plans were announced, which evaluated plans using tiers first and then distance.
 We posit that every student ranks the programs in his menu lexicographically based on the following hierarchy, treating the highest hierarchy as most important and using subsequent hierarchies to break ties.

 Hierarchy Criteria

 1 (most important) (for continuing students) current program

 2 (for continuing students) another program in current school

-3 programs in a school where sibling attends
+3 Programs in a school where sibling attends

 4 (for ELL students) ELL program

 5 (for ELL students) ELL program in home language

-6 better tier school
+6 Better tier school

-7 closer walking distance
+7 Closer walking distance